-- Understanding how visual interactions with strategy tools produce different knowledge production patterns in workshops (with Sotirios Paroutis and Thanos Papadopoulos).
+- Understanding how visual interactions with strategy tools produce different knowledge production patterns in workshops.

-Alberto’s research has appeared in the European Journal of Operational Research, OMEGA, Journal of the Operational Research Society, Group Decision and Negotiation, Technological Forecasting and Social Change, and British Journal of Management.
-He welcomes prospective applicants interested in pursuing research at PhD level.
-Those with an interest in studying and improving OR practice are particularly welcome.
+Alberto’s research has appeared in the European Journal of Operational Research, British Journal of Management, Group Decision and Negotiation, Technological Forecasting and Social Change, OMEGA: The International Journal of Management Science, Journal of the Operational Research Society, and Preventive Veterinary Medicine.

 - Editor, Euro Journal on Decision Processes.

 - Editorial Board, European Journal of Operational Research.

 - 2017 Dean’s Award Researcher of the Year, School of Business and Economics, Loughborough University.

 - 2016 British Journal of Management’s Top 10 Article.
 Paper: Visual Interactions with Strategy Tools, with S Paroutis and T Papadopoulos).

 - 2016 Decision Analyst Society’s Practice Competition Award Finalist.
 Paper: Supporting the Prioritisation of Emerging Animal Threats for the UK Department for Environment, Food and Rural Affairs with Decision Analysis, with G Montibeller).

 - 2016 Dean’s Award Impact of Practice, School of Business and Economics, Loughborough University (with G Montibeller).

 - 2014 OR Society Annual Conference 2014 Keynote speaker.